codeigniter4/CodeIgniter4/user_guide_src/source/libraries/publisher.rst

 addPath(string $path, bool $recursive = true)
 ---------------------------------------------

 Adds all files indicated by the relative path.
-Path are references to actual files or directories relative to ``$source``.
+Path is a reference to actual files or directories relative to ``$source``.
 If the relative path resolves to a directory then ``$recursive`` will include sub-directories.

 addPaths(array $paths, bool $recursive = true)